createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-08-20
+🗓️ 2025-08-21
-💬 "A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool." — Joseph Roux
+💬 "Always bear in mind that your own resolution to succeed is more important than any one thing." — Abraham Lincoln
 <!--END_SECTION:quote-->